Courage is knowing when to hold on, realizing that all this work is temporary.

 To remember that you’re building a strong foundation, which takes time.
 To remember that the work you put in now will give you freedom later.
 You need to hold on when things get tough—and choose your courage.

 On the flip side, it’s also important to have the strength to let go when you know something has run its course.
 If we’re being honest with ourselves, this can occur in friendships, romantic relationships, and careers.

-Who we were than is not who we are now.
+Who we were then is not who we are now!
 Either the energy doesn’t flow with ease (making us feel stuck, trapped, anxious, and angry), or it becomes evident that this chapter of our life is over.
-We often lie to ourselves a bit longer; it takes time to figure out that a transition is necessary in order for us to continue growing as human beings.
+Yet, we often lie to ourselves a bit longer; it takes time to accept the fact that a transition is necessary in order for us to continue growing as human beings.

-You get one shot at life.
+You can lie to others—but be honest with yourself.
+We get one shot at life.
+Don’t play small.